By Joe Chidzik, senior accessibility consultant, AbilityNet

 Accessible design is the law

-In addition to the ethical angle, is the legal aspect.
 The Equality Act (2010) states that organisations must make a reasonable effort to ensure that their application/website is accessible.

 The lack of clarity about what constitutes 'reasonable' is deliberate, and provides some flexibility in interpretation.
 My interpretation is that what's reasonable depends on resources.
 A large multinational would be expected to have a proportionally larger amount of resource to devote to ensuring accessibility than a sole trader.